Luu Van Vinh

 Vinh and his friend, Nguyen Van Duc Do, were both arrested for their roles in protesting Chinese activity in the South China Sea and the toxic Formosa spill that began in April 2016.
 Vinh founded a group called the Coalition for Self-Determination for Vietnamese People.

 Vinh was arrested on November 6, 2016, after police came into his home, beat him, and took him away without presenting official documents.
 Nguyen Van Duc Do was also arrested after meeting with Vinh.

-After a November 2017 visit, his wife reported that Vinh's health is worsening; he looks slim and has poor skin and weakened vision because glasses are prohibited.
+After a November 2017 visit, his wife reported that Vinh's health was worsening; he looked slim and had poor skin and weakened vision because glasses were prohibited.